-- 9.29 We plan to undertake 12-month reviews in 2022 of our Active Equity and Fixed Income managers.
-Whilst we attend regular monitoring meetings, these reviews are designed to be a deep dive of the managers RI processes so LGPSC can ensure their ESG integration remains best practice. - 9.30 In the private markets space, we intend to continue our annual Private Equity reviews.
-We also envisage that this structure will be rolled out to our private debt, infrastructure and property investments.
-In the co-investments space, we intend to work with our GPs to improve the quality of data being disclosed.
-As part of this, LGPSC has recently become a supporter of the ESG Data Convergence Project, an initiative which aims to standardise ESG data across the PE industry by providing one set of metrics for companies to report against.
-We will work with our GPs over the next year to encourage participation. - 9.31 This structure is further evidence of LCPSC's commitment to integrating RI across investment teams and our belief that RI is not just a prerogative of the RI&E team, it is something that all colleagues need to embrace if we are to realise the benefits in full.
+- 9.24 LGPSC together with the partner Funds plan to undertake 12-month reviews in 2022 of our active equity and fixed income managers.
+Whilst we attend regular monitoring meetings, these reviews are designed to be a deep dive of the managers RI processes so LGPSC can ensure their ESG integration remains best practice. - 9.25 For our primary private equity funds, LGPSC conducts a review, every two to three years of each funds' RI&E processes.
+As part of this, LGPSC has recently become a supporter of the ESG Data Convergence Project, an initiative which aims to standardise ESG data across the private equity industry by providing one set of metrics for companies to report against.
+We will work with our GPs over the next year to encourage participation. - 9.26 This structure is further evidence of LCPSC's commitment to integrating RI across investment teams and our belief that RI is not just a prerogative of the RI&E team, it is something that all colleagues need to embrace if we are to realise the benefits in full.